bocoup/web-platform-contribution-guide/src/skills.rst

     Hyperlink:

-    These are links to other resources that are generally exposed to the user by the user agent so that the user can cause the user agent to navigate to those resources, e.g. to visit them in a browser or download them.
+    These are links to other resources that are generally exposed to the user by the user agent so that the user can cause the user agent to navigate to those resources, for example, to visit them in a browser or download them.

 In this example, the HTML standard is defining what a hyperlink is, so that it can be referenced later.
 Definitions in one specification can also be referenced by other specifications.

-It should be possible (in principle) to expand each reference with its definition without changing the meaning of the specification.
+It ought to be possible (in principle) to expand each reference with its definition without changing the meaning of the specification.
 For example:

     Let *hyperlink suffix* be a U+003F QUESTION MARK character, the value of *x* expressed as a base-ten integer using **ASCII digits**, a U+002C COMMA character (,), and the value of *y* expressed as a base-ten integer using **ASCII digits**.